Atoy Co: Politics and other interests

 Co became a politician when he served as a long-time city councilor of Pasig from 1998 to 2007.
 In 2010, he ran again as councilor and was successful in his reelection bid.

 He also operated a sports bar named Atoy's at Metrowalk, Pasig.

 Coaching career

 In 1989, Co became the coach of the Crispa 400 in the PABL, leading the team to two titles in 1990 and 1991.

 He served as the head coach of his alma mater, the Mapúa Cardinals, from 2012 to 2018.

-Commissioning career
+Sports management career

 In 2013, Co became the first commissioner of the UNTV Cup, which is the first charity basketball league dedicated for public servants in the Philippines, an original concept by "Mr. Public Service" Daniel Razon.